opensearch-project/documentation-website/_search-plugins/knn/filter-search-knn.md

 - [Efficient k-NN filtering](#efficient-k-nn-filtering): This approach applies filtering _during_ the k-NN search, as opposed to before or after the k-NN search, which ensures that `k` results are returned (if there are at least `k` results in total).
 This approach is supported by the following engines:
   - Lucene engine with a Hierarchical Navigable Small World (HNSW) algorithm (k-NN plugin versions 2.4 and later)
-  - Faiss engine with an HNSW algorithm (k-NN plugin versions 2.9 or later) or IVF algorithm (k-NN plugin versions 2.10 or later)
+  - Faiss engine with an HNSW algorithm (k-NN plugin versions 2.9 and later) or IVF algorithm (k-NN plugin versions 2.10 and later)

 -  [Post-filtering](#post-filtering): Because it is performed after the k-NN search, this approach may return significantly fewer than `k` results for a restrictive filter.
 You can use the following two filtering strategies for this approach:
     - [Boolean post-filter](#boolean-filter-with-ann-search): This approach runs an [approximate nearest neighbor (ANN)]({{site.url}}{{site.baseurl}}/search-plugins/knn/approximate-knn/) search and then applies a filter to the results.
 The two query parts are executed independently, and then the results are combined based on the query operator (`should`, `must`, and so on) provided in the query.